progressivetech/net.ourpowerbase.remoteform/docs/index.md

 same field option on the main Title configuration tab of all your contribution pages.

+When building your profile (at /civicrm/admin/uf/group?reset=1), do not use 'Primary' for any of your Contact fields.
+For whatever reason, although the fields are exhibited on the (client) website, the data does not get store on the (server) CiviCRM site.

+It appears that if you omit the country selector field on your form, that the state selector will be built on a default country matching that of the 'Default Organization Address' configured at: /civicrm/admin/domain.

 **Important**: Be sure to click save after you click the checkbox!
 If you don't save the profile or contribution page, then Remoteform will not work.